10 Destinations in Japan to Spend Your Autumn and Winter Vacations

 While Shikoku is the smallest of the four main islands of Japan, it is not short of attractions and activities to satisfy your wanderlust.
 Pamper yourself in Dōgo Onsen, one Japan’s oldest and most famous hot springs located in Matsuyama, Ehime Prefecture.
 Sample freshly brewed beer and learn about the brewing process in Shikoku Asahi Beer Factory.

-Don’t miss the opportunity to witness the Naruto Whirlpools phenomenon occurring twice a day along the Shikoku coast of the Naruto Strait.
+Also, don’t miss the opportunity to witness the Naruto Whirlpools phenomenon occurring twice a day along the Shikoku coast of the Naruto Strait.
 The whirlpools can be best observed from ships or from a higher vantage point like the Eska Hill.
-Experience all these and more when you choose JTB’s Amazing Shikoku package with free and easy tours to Osaka and Tokyo.

 6. Wakayama